Doctor of Audiology (Au.D.)

 The professional degree programs (AuD and MA) in the School of Communication Sciences and Disorders use a centralized application known as the Communication Sciences & Disorders Centralized Application Service (CSDCAS).
 CSDCAS is a common application that is specific to Communication Sciences and Disorders.
 All applications will be reviewed only through CSDCAS.

-**New for 2019** Students applying for either the MA SLP or the AuD program who have not taken a Child Language Development course will take an online course in Summer 2019.
-All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2019 in order to be considered for admission to the 2019 class.
+All applicants with degrees in areas other than CSD must have their degree conferred no later than Spring 2021 in order to be considered for admission to the 2021 class.

-Applications for the professional degree programs (AuD and MA) must be completed and verified by CSDCAS by February 1, 2019.
-A verified application means that it has been e-submitted, payment has been received, and ALL documentation (official transcripts, official GRE scores, letters of recommendation, and your personal statement and analysis essay) has been received.
+Applications for the professional degree programs (AuD and MA) must be completed and verified by CSDCAS by February 1, 2021.
+A verified application means that it has been e-submitted, payment has been received, and ALL documentation has been received.
 We recommend that you e-submit your application at least four weeks in advance of the February 1st deadline to ensure the application is verified on time.

 Please note that official GRE scores must be sent directly to CSDCAS from ETS using Code 1756.
 Please do not send your scores to the University of Memphis.

-International students are required to take the GRE and the TOEFL or IELTS and submit official scores for both with their applications.
+International students are required to take the GRE and the TOEFL, IELTS, or Duloingo English Test and submit official scores for both with their applications.
 All international students MUST have an external organization evaluate their transcripts (e.g., WES – World Education Services) at the time they apply and have those results sent directly to CSDCAS.